maneesha-28/Practice-Python-Code/README.md

 # Practice-Python-Code
-Collection of 50 python progrsms
+Collection of 50 python programs